-This no bake lemon icebox cake boasts light, refreshing layers of lemon pudding, cool whip, and graham crackers then is topped with lemon zest and optional raspberries for the perfect summer dessert!
+A no bake lemon icebox cake recipe with light, refreshing layers of lemon pudding, Cool Whip, and graham crackers, that’s topped with lemon zest and optional raspberries.
+It’s hands down the best summer dessert!

 Why this recipe works

-Icebox cakes are so simple to make and are always a crowd pleaser when brought to summer get-togethers or BBQs.
-See our Strawberry Icebox Cake, Oreo Icebox Cake, and Smores Icebox Cake for more ways to make this staple dessert!
+Icebox cakes are always a crowd pleaser when brought to summer get-togethers or BBQs.
+See our Strawberry Icebox Cake and Smores Icebox Cake for more ways to make this staple dessert!

 RELATED: you might also like this recipe – Lemon Meringue Pie Bars